gbkel/kindlefy/README.md

 - [ ] Choosing which collection to put the documents

 - [ ] Sending more than one document per mail

+- [ ] Creating the document title in a wiser way to support being ordered correctly on kindle

 ## 🔧 Technologies